 Sailing the Cres coastline, you will find countless beautiful bays with hidden beaches and crystal clear sea where you can anchor.
 While sailing in the waters of Cres, there are big chances to meet friendly dolphins.
 The indented coastline allows you to find a good shelter at all times, and sailors will be pleased because, thanks to the high shores, sailing without big waves is very pleasant.
 Especially significant for the families with children is the fact that almost every bay is sandy.
 There are several small towns and villages that you can visit: Cres, Lubenice Valun, Martinšćica, Osor, Beli, Punta Križa, and numerous more small villages.

 The town of Cres is the administrative center and the largest settlement on the island.
 Once called Crepsa, it has been inhabited since the Illyric times.
 It had an essential role due to its harbor, natural environment, and vicinity.
 The Venetians had the most significant impact in the 14th century.
 Their influence is visible in the numerous churches, palaces, town gates, and towers that you will see while walking along the narrow streets and alleys of this small North Adriatic town.

 Cres is a fortified city with a crowded urban structure, located at the bottom of a well-protected bay.
-At the bottom of the same bay is located ACI marina Cres with 440 berths in the sea and 70 on dry.
+At the bottom of the same bay is ACI marina Cres with 440 berths in the sea and 70 on dry.

 This magical historic village has a position on a 378 m high cliff above the sea.
-Its remarkable architecture and plenty of chapels, the cliff overlooking the sea, are fascinating.
+Its remarkable architecture, plenty of chapels, and the cliff overlooking the sea are fascinating.

 The most impressive thing about Lubenice is the spectacular view of its famous pebbly beach St. John and the coast of Istria.